 Q: When does registration begin?

-A: Registration for Friends of the Museum begins on Monday, February 3 at 9:00am.
+A: Registration for Friends of the Museum begins on Tuesday, February 3, 2015 at 9:00am.
 Friends will receive a special email which they can register through.
-February 3-16 registration will be open only to Museum members.
+February 3-16 registration will be open only to Friends of the Museum members.
 If non-members register during this time, their registration will be canceled and the registration will be returned minus a $30.00 processing fee.

-A: To help improve customer service and to make payments for summer camp easier, we have moved to an online registration.
-Due to the automated registration system, there are costs involved in which we cannot offer a full refund.
-Refunds before or after May 31, registering for an incorrect grade level or excess registration will incur the $30.00 processing fee per camp.
+A: Due to the automated registration system, there are costs involved in which we cannot offer a full refund.
+Refunds before or after May 29, 2015, registering for an incorrect grade level or excess registration will incur the $30.00 processing fee per camp.

 Q: Can I hand in my application before the deadline?